nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Targeted module code must exist in the module list
 - New module code must not already exist in the module list
-- All tasks associated with the module would change to the new module code after editing the module
+- All tasks associated with the module will change to the new module code after editing the module
 - The order of optional tags does not matter

 > Any edits to the module would not be checked against NUSMods again and is **taken as a customised module**.